Description

 $all = $session->all();

 It returns an array.
-If there is no session data, it returns an empty array.
+If there is no session data, it will return an empty array.

 Example